- Public Notice

 Requests for Court Reporter Transcripts may be submitted via our online Transcript Request Form.
 In order to process your request, you will need to include the following information:

 After receiving your request, the court reporter will provide you with an estimate of cost for the transcript.
-You will then need to make arrangements with the court reporter for payment.
-Once financial arrangements and payment has been made, the court reporter will prepare the transcript per your request.
+Payments must be made directly to the reporter.
+Once payment has been made, the court reporter will prepare the transcript.

-Note: Please allow two weeks to be contacted by the reporter with an estimate.
+Please allow two weeks to be contacted by the reporter with an estimate.
 If you do not see the name of the court reporter on the list or have not been contacted in two weeks regarding your request for a transcript, please call the facility where the case was heard and ask to speak to the court reporter supervisor.
-The supervisor/lead reporter will be able to assist you with this matter.

 Note: These procedures apply to court reporters working in the downtown court facilities and family law and probate matters.
-For instructions on how to submit a transcript request form for Juvenile Delinquency proceedings occuring at the Juvenile Courthouse (JCH) or Juvenile Dependency proceedings occuring at the William R. Ridgeway Family Relations Courthouse (WRRFRC) - 3rd floor, please contact the supervisor for this facility or see information listed below.
+For instructions on how to submit a transcript request for Juvenile Delinquency proceedings, see the information listed below.

-For court reporters not listed, please refer to the Department of Consumer Affairs Court Reporters Board of California for contact information or contact the lead court reporter or court reporter supervisor.
+For court reporters not listed, please refer to the Court-Approved Pro Tempore list or the Court Reporters Board of California for contact information, or contact the lead court reporter or court reporter supervisor.

 How to Request A Court Reporter Transcript for a Juvenile Delinquency/Dependency Proceeding